SuellaMi/gaze_grasper/README.md

 # gaze_grasper
-Controlling instance for dynamixel motors.
-With this project we want to enable grasping for, releasing and manipulationg various objects just by tracking the users gaze.
+Controlling instance for a wearable robotic arm.
+With this project we want to enable grasping for, releasing and manipulating various objects just by tracking the user's gaze.
+For the input modality we use an Android phone's front-facing camera.